etingof/pysmi/docs/source/library-reference.rst

 It holds together the otherwise isolated pieces of the compiler infrastructure and manages the workflow of ASN.1 MIB transformation.

-This example showcases most of its features:
+This example showcases some of its features:

 .. code-block:: python

-   from pysmi.reader import FileReader, HttpReader from pysmi.searcher import StubSearcher from pysmi.writer import CallbackWriter from pysmi.parser import SmiStarParser
+   from pysmi.reader import HttpReader from pysmi.searcher import StubSearcher from pysmi.writer import CallbackWriter from pysmi.parser import SmiStarParser